jybantang/Phys215-202324-2/SYLLABUS.md

 ## Class mode
 This semester, we will have a mixture of the following modes:
-1. Default: Face-to-face physical class meeting (bring your own laptop)
+1. Wednesdays: Face-to-face physical class meeting (bring your own laptop)
+2. Fridays: Asynchronous mode when you are expected to work with your classmates on the assigned machine problem / exercise.
-2. Asynchronous mode : Interaction with classmates and experts in the Discord server is encouraged.
+Interaction with classmates and experts in the Discord server is encouraged.
 During this mode, you are expected to work on certain machine activity or problem assigned.

 ## Necessities:
 1. Computer (laptop or desktop) with Internet access<sup>[1](#gpu-note)</sup>